Miami Hurricanes men's basketball: Jim Larrañaga era (2011–2024)

 In his second season, Larrañaga led the Hurricanes to arguably their best season since the Rick Barry era.
 They won the ACC regular-season title (the first time in 11 years, and only the fourth time in 32 years, that a team from North Carolina had not won at least a share of the title).
 The highlight of the season was an unprecedented 90–63 rout of #1 ranked Duke.
 That win was Miami's first-ever defeat of a top-ranked team, and the largest margin of defeat for a #1 team ever.

 On March 17, 2013, Larrañaga coached the Hurricanes to the ACC tournament title—the first tournament title in the program's history — with an 87–77 win over North Carolina.
 On April 4, 2013, Larrañaga was voted the Associated Press' college basketball coach of the year.
 A week later, the Hurricanes advanced to the Sweet 16 of the NCAA tournament with their school-record 29th win.
 The season ended the following weekend with a loss to Marquette.
 He claimed the Hurricanes had not enough energy to win the game because of Reggie Johnson's injury and Shane Larkin's sickness.

 Since the mid-2010s, Miami men's basketball under Larrañaga has become a routine contender in the ACC and nationally.
 In 2022, Miami made their first Elite Eight in program history, only falling short against eventual national champions Kansas.
 In the 2023 tournament, the Hurricanes made an even bigger leap, overcoming top regional seed Houston and second-seeded Texas en route to the program's first-ever Final Four.
 However, in the Final Four, they again ran into the eventual champions, this time falling to UConn.
 In 2024, with expectations still high, Miami started strong, starting out 15–7, but they finished the season with 10 straight losses, resulting in a 15–17 record, ultimately missing out on the postseason.

 Following a 4–8 start to the 2024–25 season, Larrañaga announced he was stepping down from his head coaching position on December 26, 2024, with associate head coach Bill Courtney being named interim head coach for the remainder of the season.

 Postseason

 NCAA tournament results

-The Hurricanes have appeared in the NCAA tournament 12 times.
-Their combined record is 15–12.
+The Hurricanes have appeared in the NCAA Division I men's basketball tournament thirteen times.
+Their combined record is 16–13.